JoeTSchwarz/Java-Object-Database/README.md

    in lower cases) and create some userID/PW for yourself.
 The delivered userlist contains TWO default users: Superuser (admin/system) and user test/tester with privileg 2.
    Note that the default Superuser admin/system CANNOT access to the ODB Server.
-7) run "java ThePeople" (People-Example) or "java eDict" (eDict-Example) etc. using your new´ created userID and userPW and see how JODB works
+7) run "java ThePeople" (People-Example) or "java eDict" (dDict/eDict/pDict-Example) etc. using your new´ created userID and userPW and see how JODB works